 Last week, I went to a rock climbing gym with my friends who climb every week.
 Unlike them, I am overweight and out of shape.
 I strapped up and clipped into the belay.
-Then about three feet off the ground, I panicked.
+Then about three feet off the ground, my fear of heights got the best of me, and I panicked.

 “What am I doing here?”
 I thought.
 “This was a big mistake.”

-A few days later, I was still sore, and still happy.
+A few days after rock climbing, I was still sore, and still happy.
 I did something that I never thought I could do, and I’m a better man for it.